cis-ds/course-site/content/notes/vectors/index.md

     {{< /spoiler >}}

-1. Subset the first and third elements from `x`.
+1. Subset the first and third elements from `y`.

     {{< spoiler text="Click for the solution" >}}